Collisional Gyrokinetics Teases the Existence of Metriplectic Reduction: Metric bracket for the collision operator

 vanishes identically since the integrand contains the term $\left(\bm{\bar{y}}_{\bar{s}}-\bm{y}_{s}\right)\delta^{\text{gy}}_{s\bar{s}}(\bm{z},\bm{\bar{z}})$.

-Thermodynamical equilibrium is reached once the differential of the free-energy functional is a linear combination of the Casimirs of total metriplectic bracket evaluated at the equilibrium.
-The simplest way to achieve this condition is to have the free-energy differential be a Casimir of the Poisson bracket and the metric bracket individually, which happens to imply the differential of $\mathcal{F}$ is the sum of the total mass of each species.
+Thermodynamical equilibrium is reached once the differential of the free-energy functional is a linear combination of the invariants of the total metriplectic bracket evaluated at the equilibrium.
+The simplest way to achieve this condition is to have the free-energy differential be an invariant of the Poisson bracket and the metric bracket individually, which happens to imply the differential of $\mathcal{F}$ is the differential of the sum of the total mass of each species.
 From this condition, the equilibrium distributions $F_{\text{eq},s}$ may be solved by taking variations, which leads to

 with common temperature for each species.